ardhi/bajo-udp/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-UDP binding for [Bajo Framework](https://github.com/ardhi/bajo).
-Require [Bajo Emitter](https://github.com/ardhi/bajo-emitter) to work correctly.
+UDP binding for [Bajo](https://github.com/ardhi/bajo).
+If [Bajo Emitter](https://github.com/ardhi/bajo-emitter) is loaded, events & messages are also handled through Bajo Emitter processing system.

 ## Installation